ChristinChen233/Old-Phone-Deals-Website/README.md

 # OldPhoneDeals
 Link to the website: [https://userplantform.oldphonedeal.online/](https://userplantform.oldphonedeal.online/)

 OldPhoneDeals is a second-hand mobile phone trading website that features shopping functionalities and a comprehensive user system, including registration, login, listing mobile phones that users want to trade, and managing comments under products.
 The website's front-end is developed using the React.js framework, while the back-end is built with MVC architechture and Node.js as the programming language, and it interacts with the MongoDB cloud-based database services using mongoose package.
-The website is deployed on AWS EC2 instances, HTTPS handled by Caddy and Route 53, and ESE for sending emails (still in phase of getting production access).
+The website is deployed on AWS EC2 instances, and HTTPS handled by Caddy and Route 53.

-If you are interested, please log in with the test account below to play around with the website:
+If you are interested, feel free to register your new account or log in with the test account below to play around  the website:

 Email: shuixingren233@gmail.com